-- i.
-Customers requesting for frequent change of address/contact details - ii.
-Sudden change in the loan account activity of the customers. - iii.
-Frequent closure and opening of loan accounts by the customers.

-CIP Notice:

-Enhanced due diligence is in the nature of keeping the account monitored closely for a recategorisation of risk, updation of fresh KYC documents, field investigation or visit of the customer, etc., which forms part of the credit policies of the businesses.

-The Company shall implement procedures for providing customers with adequate notice that the Company is requesting information and taking actions in order to verify their identity.
+- a) Customers requesting for frequent change of address/contact details - b) Sudden change in the loan account activity of the customers. - c) Frequent closure and opening of loan accounts by the customers. - d) CIP Notice: - i) Enhanced due diligence is in the nature of keeping the account monitored closely for a recategorisation of risk, updation of fresh KYC documents, field investigation or visit of the customer, etc., which forms part of the credit policies of the businesses. - ii) The Company shall implement procedures for providing customers with adequate notice that the Company is requesting information and taking actions in order to verify their identity.
 Each business process shall determine the appropriate manner to deliver the notice, which shall be reasonably designed to ensure that the customer is able to view or is otherwise given such notice prior to account opening.

-Existing Customer:
+e) Existing Customer: